markh-de/KiVar/README.md

 ###### Examples

 The following entries could be used for a capacitor.
-Note how the Aspect Identifier must be passed with a dedicated entry, as SBEs cannot include the Aspect Identifier, as is possible for [CBEs](#cbe).
+Note how the Aspect Identifier must be passed with a dedicated entry, as SCEs cannot include the Aspect Identifier, as is possible for [CCEs](#cce).

 Field name            | Field content
 --------------------- | -------------